 6) Will the attorney provide a written statement of expected charges?
 Will you receive itemized monthly bills?

-- This is simply a guideline.
+This is merely a guideline.
 You’ll have other questions that come up during the interview process.
 Don’t be afraid to ask them all.
-By doing so, the attorney will respect you more and you’ll get a more cost-effective and competent job as a result.
+By doing so, the attorney will respect you more, and you’ll get a more cost-effective and competent job as a result.